Kuefo/gmailphish/README.md

-This is a google login phishing site, that will grab the users' email and password, and send it to a Discord webhook.
-You can put your Discord webhook URL in the js.js file.
-Enjoy!
-And don't skid!
+This is a google login phishing site made to grab the user's email and password. the program will send it to a Discord webhook, you can put your Discord webhook URL in the js.js file.
+Please don't use this for malicious purposes, educational use only!